austinaeden/food-delivery-project-phase3/README.md

 2. Install the required Python packages.

     ```bash
-    Copy code
     pip install -r requirements.txt

 3. Create the SQLite database and populate it with initial data.

     ```bash
-    Copy code
     python seed.py

 4. Run the application to interact with the database and manage customer orders.

     ```bash
-    Copy code
     python restaurant.py

 ## Example Output
-When you run the application, you will see the following output:
+When you run the application, you will see the following output.

-    ```console
+    ```c
     [Orange]Customers:[Reset]
     [Green] Username: customer1[Reset]
     [Green] Username: customer2[Reset]